ycrc/ycrc.github.io/docs/clusters-at-yale/guides/jupyter_ssh.md

 #### MacOS and Linux

 On a Mac or Linux machine, you can start the tunnel with an SSH command.
-You can check the output from the job you started to get the specifc info you need.
+You can check the output from the job you started to get the specific info you need.

 #### Windows